seinecle/blog/_posts/2025-11-13-china-on-my-mind.md

 categories: [china, eu]
 ---

-# Newsworthy in early November 2025, regarding China from a European perspective

 I feel a bit sorry for the gloomy tone of this post (at least from a European vantage point), but the developments below are worth pointing and discussing.

 ↗️ in increasing order of significance, with a tie for the last two: